 I’m one of those arguably selfish people who partied on for years and then left it relatively late in life to have children.
 Boy, what a culture shock!
-I now have a two daughters, the eldest four years and the younger two years old.
+I now have two late teenage daughters.
 Parenthood is an interesting double edged sword.
-On one side the joy we have gained from our children is immeasurable; on the other side my wife and I can count the number of uninterrupted meals we’ve had on one hand, and we are slowly learning to appreciate the subtleties of cold food.
+On one side the joy we have gained from our children is immeasurable, but I do remember the old days, when the kids were young.
+My wife and I could count the number of uninterrupted meals we had on one hand, and during those years we learned to appreciate the subtleties of cold food.

 Those experienced parents out there are probably by now saying‘ Yeah, so what.
 We’ve all been through this’.
 Well that’s my point.
 Nearly all parents with relatively young children go through this; at least those who can’t afford a nanny.
-As the kids get older it get’s a bit easier if you’re willing to throw money at a babysitter, but it still rankles me to pay someone good money to work for an hour to get the kids to bed then drink my wine while watching cable TV for the rest of the night.
+As the kids get older it get’s a bit easier if you’re willing to throw money at a babysitter, but it rankled me to pay someone good money to work for an hour to get the kids to bed then drink my wine while watching Netflix for the rest of the night.

 What’s this got to do with our industry?
 Well I think there’s money to be made here.
 Give me a decent place to eat that offers a supervised crèche and I’ll be more than happy to throw money at it.
 When you consider that a babysitter might cost you $40 or more, if it cost me $30 extra for the crèche service, I’d still be coming out $10 ahead, and I’d save a bottle of wine; and the restaurant would have another profit centre — one with only labour costs.
 We’d probably go there a couple of times a month, and I suspect, so would a lot of other people.